-This laboratory has operating room theater, intensive care unit and a general ward for simulation.
+This laboratory has operating room theater, intersive care unit and a general ward for simulation.
 The lab is design to prepare nursing students to acquire nursing skills and master the skills needed to provide high quality, safe nursing care and develop their self-confidence before moving to the real clinical settings.

-Return demonstration of skills in nursing is a key method of assessing the student's psychomotor skills and nursing care ability in a safe environment.
+Practical return demonstration in nursing is a teaching strategy to assess the nursing student's psychomotor skills and nursing care in a safe environment.
 It will improve their skills by giving them the chance to learn by practice.

-A group of students simultaneoulsy practicing certain skills in preparation for the graded return demonstration.
+A group of students simultaneoulsy practicing certain skills in preparation for the graded practical return demonstration.

-A nursing student is demonstrating a preparation for nasogastric tube feeding using a simulation model.
+A nursing student manipulates a simulation model for preparation of naso-gastric tube feeding.

-Students observe and practice the different roles and responsibilities of nurses in the Operating Theater.
+Students observe and practice the different roles and responsibilities of nurse in the Operating Room.

-Students are practicing certain nursing skills with the simulator.
+Students practicing certain skills with the simulator.

-Students are prepared to perform emergency nursing procedures such as cardiopulmonary resuscitation (CPR).
+Students are prepared to perform emergency nursing procedures like CPR.
 The Laboratory Rooms for the different Clinical Laboratory Science: